Father’s Day: 7 of the Greatest in the World

+3. Using social to personalise: Glenlivet

 Everyone’s dad seems to be on Facebook nowadays but even if you don’t use it anymore yourself, when used for marketing purposes it can be effective and personal for different demographics.
 To launch The Glenlivet Founder’s Reserve, Pernod Ricard UK used Facebook advertising and video to engage with givers and whisky loving dads.
 It turned Facebook into a personalised Father’s Day gift generator – you can see some of the videos here!

-Why we like this Father’s Day ad campaign: for a start, the award winning campaign successfully established a new product range with a 11% sales uplift.
+This Father’s Day ad campaign successfully established a new product range with a 11% sales uplift.
 Plus, over 8,000 miniature drams were gifted to dads – who were no doubt raising a glass to Glenlivet.
 But most of all, it’s managed to combine an interesting personalised offering with social effectively.
-It was a traditional gift giving idea that relied on novelty but it was a winner.
+It was a traditional gift giving idea that relied on novelty, but it was a winner.

 4. Not just about “dads”: Dove Men+Care

-Dove Men + Care often produces decent video advertising for Father’s Day.
+Dove Men + Care often produces good video advertising for Father’s Day ads.
 The ads tend to focus on the “care” that dads provide their kids and are informal.
 Ian Crouch of the New Yorker writes, “from a brand perspective, it makes sense.
 Buying your father moisturiser suggests closeness”.
 In 2017 the brand added a new feature to its Father’s Day campaign.
 It presented the notion that influential men in our lives aren’t always dads.

 The 30-second branding spot, sees Dove Men + Care celebrate the teachers, uncles, coaches and grandfathers in our lives.
 A brave move, which not only highlights the modern family dynamic but shows us that not all father figures are actual fathers.